Locally homogeneous connections on principal bundles over hyperbolic Riemann surfaces: Introduction

-A very well-known theorem of Singer \cite{Si} asserts that any LH, complete, simply connected Riemannian manifold is homogeneous.
-Suppose that $(M,g)$ is a complete Riemannian manifold and $\pi:\tilde M\to M$ is the universal cover of it, then the metric $\tilde g\coloneqq\pi^*g$ defines a complete Riemannian metric on the simply connected manifold $\tilde M$.
-Since $(\tilde M,\tilde g)$ is LH, by theorem of Singer, it is also homogeneous.

-Let $(M,g)$ be a connected, compact, LH Riemannian manifold, $K$ be a connected, compact Lie group, and $p:P\to M$ be a principal $K$-bundle on $M$. \begin{dt} A connection $A$ on $P$ will be called locally homogeneous (LH) if for every two points $x$, $x'\in M$ there exist open neighborhoods $U\ni x$, $U'\ni x'$ , an isometry $\varphi:U\to U'$ such that $\varphi(x)=x'$, and a $\varphi$-covering bundle isomorphism $\Phi:P_U\to P_{U'}$ such that $\Phi^*(A_{U'})=A_U$. \end{dt} In this definition we used the subscript $_U$ (for an open subset $U\subset M$) to denote the restriction of the indicated objects to $U$.
-Note that a connection $A$ as above is LH on $(M,g)$ if and only (using the terminology of \cite{Ba1}) $(g,P\textmap{p} M,A)$ is a locally homogeneous triple on $M$.
-The classification of LH connections on a given (connected, compact) Riemannian manifold $(M,g)$ is related to the classification of geometric manifolds.
-Indeed, using an $\ad$-invariant inner product on the Lie algebra $\kg$, we see that any LH connection $A\in {\cal A}(P)$ yields a LH, $K$-invariant metric $g_A$, hence a geometric structure in the sense of Thurston \cite[p.
-358]{Th}, on the total space $P$, such that $p$ becomes a Rimannian submersion.
-Therefore the classification of LH connections on $(M,g)$ is related to the classification of compact, geometric fiber bundles over $M$.
-This provides a strong motivation for studying and classifying locally homogeneous connections.\\
+Let $(M,g)$ be a connected, compact, LH Riemannian manifold, $K$ be a connected, compact Lie group, and $p:P\to M$ be a principal $K$-bundle on $M$. \begin{dt} A connection $A$ on $P$ will be called locally homogeneous (LH) if for every two points $x_1$, $x_2\in M$ there exists open neighborhoods $U_i$ of $x_i$ respectively, an isometry $\varphi:U_1\to U_2$ such that $\varphi(x_1)=x_2$, and a $\varphi$-covering bundle isomorphism $\Phi:P_{U_1}\to P_{U_2}$ such that $\Phi^*(A_{U_2})=A_{U_1}$. \end{dt} In this definition the subscript $_U$ denotes ``restriction to $U$".
+A connection $A$ as above is LH on $(M,g)$ if and only if $(g,P\textmap{p} M,A)$ is a locally homogeneous triple on $M$ in the sense of \cite{Ba1}.
+The classification of LH connections on a given connected, compact LH Riemannian manifold $(M,g)$ is related to the classification of compact LH manifolds.
+Indeed, the connection metric $g_A$ associated with any LH connection $A\in {\cal A}(P)$ is locally homogeneous, hence it defines a geometric structure in the sense of Thurston \cite[p.
+358]{Th} on the total space $P$.
+Therefore the classification of LH connections on $(M,g)$ is related to the classification of compact, {\it geometric} fiber bundles over $M$.
+This provides a strong motivation for studying and classifying locally homogeneous connections.
+Moreover the classification of 3-dimensional and 4-dimensional geometries (\cite{Th}, \cite{Sc}, \cite{Wa}, \cite{Fi}) shows that such ``fibered" geometries are quite abundant.
+In dimension 3 the following geometries are fibered in our sense (can be defined by connection metrics associated with LH connections): $\mathbf{E}^3$, $\mathbf{S}^3$, $\mathbf{S}^2\times \mathbf{E}^1$, $\mathbf{H}^2\times\mathbf{E}^1$, $\widetilde{\mathbf{SL}_2}$, $\mathbf{Nil}^3$.
+In dimension 4 we have many interesting examples of fibered geometric manifolds, some of them possessing a complex structure compatible with the geometric structure \cite{Wa}.
+For instance the geometric structure of a topologically non-trivial principal elliptic bundle over a Riemann surface $Y$ can be defined by an LH connection metric on a $T^2$-bundle over $Y$.
+The corresponding geometries are $\mathbf{Nil}^3\times \mathbf{E}^1$, $\mathbf{S}^3\times \mathbf{E}^1$, $\widetilde{\mathbf{SL}_2}\times \mathbf{E}^1$.
+A large class of fibered geometric 4-manifolds is studied in the articles \cite{Ue1}, \cite{Ue2} which deal with the classification of geometric Seifert 4-manifolds. \\